 “I hate staying home and having nothing to do,” he tells The Local Voices.

-“My only option was to visit a newly opened asylum centre in Garpenberg.”
+“My only option was to visit the Migration Board in the nearby town Hedemora.”

 He didn’t expect to find himself networking, but that’s exactly what happened.
-He got talking to one of the investors behind the camp and one thing led to another.
+He got talking to Ingemar Sjögren, one of the investors behind the camp, and one thing led to another.

-“I told him I am an engineer.
+“I told him I am a software engineer.
 He was interested and offered me the opportunity to work at his company, Billhop.”

 “The good thing in this company is that we have people from different backgrounds, we are a multicultural company.
 The company is aiming to expand internationally, and to do so Billhop welcomes foreign expertise.”